TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-- First value is -> nonce
+- `'YcNVg20GVbMIh/xjxsGtX8bc9RyAqBCAkJ4Ll5jOtTM='` → Nonce (directly in Base64)

-- Second value is -> Hex server-passphrase
+- `'59be9ef39e4bdec37d2d3682bb03d7b9abadb304c841b7a498c02bec1acad87a'` → Hex Server Passphrase

 <br />

-Once we have the payload, we only need to put it on our browser console and execute.
+Once we have the payload, we only need to put it on our browser `console` and execute.

-If we type noncepwd we will see the crafted value:
+If we type `noncepwd`, we will see the crafted value:

 <br />